-- You generally don't need to cite your source in a discussion, reflection, or short essay.
-However, if you use original ideas from outside of class, you should cite the source. - If you use data or statistics from any source, including your textbook, you need to make a citation. - If it is firsthand knowledge (gained from your own experience) you don't need a citation, but you should at least identify it as such. - If you use text from any source, you are required to enclose that text in quotation marks and make a citation.
+- You generally don't need to make a citation in a discussion, reflection, or short essay.
+However, if you use original ideas from outside of class, you should cite the source, even in these less formal settings. - If it is first-hand knowledge (gained from your own experience) you don't need a citation, but you should at least identify it as such. - If you use data or statistics from any source, including your textbook, you need to make a citation. - If you use text from any source, you are required to enclose that text in quotation marks and make a citation.

-You may be thinking, "Okay, but how do I make a citation"

-For those rare times you make a citation in a discussion, reflection, or short essay, you can simply refer to the source by name and provide either a link or publication info (author names, year of publication, where it was published).
+You may be thinking, "Okay, but how do I make a citation?"
+For those times that you make a citation in a discussion, reflection, or short essay, you can simply refer to the source and provide either a link or publication info (author names, year of publication, where it was published).
 On a formal research paper or assignment where you rely on sources outside of class, use "in-text" citations (also known as parenthetical citations).
 Here are some examples using the manuscript style of the American Psychological Association (APA).